Drug Evaluation Committee 2012-13 Scope of Expedited Review

 Question

-Article 28 of the GCP states that minor changes to an ongoing clinical trial can be approved through expedited review, and that minor changes are "changes that do not affect the conduct of the clinical trial, are not likely to be mentally or physically invasive to the subject, and do not increase the risk to the subject.
-However, the definition of "minor modification" does not fall under "when the head of the site deems it necessary (that affects the conduct of the clinical trial, may cause mental or physical harm to the subject, or increases the risk to the subject)" in Article 31 of the GCP, and there is no need to discuss it in the first place, is there?
+Article 28 of the GCP states that minor changes in an ongoing clinical trial can be approved through expedited review, and that minor changes are "changes that do not affect the conduct of the clinical trial, are not likely to be mentally or physically invasive to subjects, and do not increase the risk to subjects.
+However, the "minor modification" that fits the definition of "minor modification" does not fall under "when the Investigator Site Director deems it necessary (that affects the conduct of the clinical trial, is potentially mentally or physically invasive to the subject, or increases the risk to the subject)" in Article 31 of the GCP, and thus does not require deliberation in the first place, does it?
 It does not need to be discussed in the first place, does it?
-If it falls under the category of "when the head of the site deems it necessary," then it should not be subject to expedited review, right?
+If it falls under the category of "when the head of the Investigator Site deems it necessary," then it should not be subject to expedited review, right?

-If the head of the site determines that additional cases or additional investigators are not necessary, is there no problem with not requiring deliberation by the Clinical Trial Review Committee?
+If the Chairperson of the Investigator Site determines that additional cases or additional investigators are not necessary, is there no problem with not requiring deliberation by the Clinical Trial Review Committee?

-However, it should be understood that the purpose of Article 31, Paragraph 2 of GCP is for the head of the site to hear the opinions of the Clinical Trial Review Committee regarding information that is important for the conduct of the clinical trial.
-The following items are subject to review by the Investigational Committee during the conduct of a clinical trial.
+However, it should be understood that the purpose of Article 31, Paragraph 2 of the GCP is for the Investigator Site Chairperson to hear the opinions of the Investigator Committee regarding information that is important for the conduct of the clinical trial.
+The GCP Article 31, Paragraph 1, Paragraph 2 and Article 46, Paragraph 1 indicate that the following items are subject to review by the Clinical Trial Review Committee

 • Changes (or revisions) to the clinical trial protocol and other documents subject to review

-• Serious adverse events occurring at the site
+• Serious adverse events occurring at the Investigator Site

 • Safety information such as serious and unpredictable adverse reactions provided by the sponsor